differentprogramming/pauselessgc/README.md

 # pauselessgc

-A precise garbage collector for C++ that supports multiple mutating threads and even multiple collecting threads.
+A precise garbage collector for C++ that supports multiple mutating threads.
 Threads have to sync at GC phase changes but other than that, threads are never stopped.

 In order to use it, you have to create types that can tell the collector how many pointers they contain and supply them one by one to be traced.
 There is no support for resurrecting any objects on finalization.